Add or Append Element to List in R?

 3. Append Element to List

-By using the append() function let’s add an element to the existing list in R. By default, it adds an element at the end of the list.
+You can use the append() function to add an element to the existing list in R. If you do not specify the position(in which we want to specify the position of an element) by default, it adds an element at the end of the list.
 The following example adds an element r to the list.

 # Add element to list